rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

 Method `list#each()` returns an iterator that generates values based on the list's elements.

     tbl = ['one', 'two', 'three', 'four']
-    x = tbl.each()
+    rtn = tbl.each()
-    // x is an iterator that generates 'one', 'two', 'three' and 'four'.
+    // rtn is an iterator that generates 'one', 'two', 'three' and 'four'.

 ### {{ page.chapter }}.4.5.
 Operation on Elements